Speech and Language Team based at Knockmore Primary School

 - Mrs Avril Hamilton - Lead Speech and Language Therapist (Cert.
 MRCSLT)

-- Mrs Alison Bloxham -Speech and Language Therapy Assistant (Currently on Maternity)
+- Mrs Alison Bloxham -Speech and Language Therapy Assistant

 The staff are supervised by Karen Rattray the Clinical and Service Lead for Mainstream School Projects, MLD and DLD Children in Education.